llllllllll/principles-of-performance/tutorial/source/how-to-optimize-code.rst

 because it is touching a lot of memory at once.

 This isn't to say that you shouldn't allocate any memory.
-Programs sometimes need to store there results in new allocations; however, be careful about it.
+Programs sometimes need to store their results in new allocations; however, be careful about it.

 The Fastest Operation
 ---------------------